Cote d’Ivoire’s internationally backed opposition assumes control over country’s embassy in France.

 Gbagbo, left, met with Ernest Bai Koroma, Sierra Leone’s president, centre, and Boni Yayi, Benin’s president [Reuters]

-A delegation of three West African presidents who met with incumbent Cote d’Ivoire leader Laurent Gbagbo to deliver an ultimatum to step down or face force has left saying more meetings were needed.
+A delegation of three West African presidents who met with incumbent Cote d’Ivoire leader Laurent Gbagbo to deliver an ultimatum to step down or face force will return to the country next week to hear his answer, officials have said.

 Gbagbo’s government has signalled that he is unlikely to agree to bow to international pressure and cede power to Alassane Ouattara, considered by regional and world powers to be the legitimate winner of last month’s presidential election.